Sukeltaja-Appi/main/frontend/user_interface.md

 # sukeltaja-frontend documentation

+This document serves as a design documentation of the user interface of Sukeltaja: what was intended, what succeeded or failed, and it lists some possible ideas for the future.

 ## The basics

 The purpose of Sukeltaja is to help divers in Finland organize and plan ahead dive events, act as a dive log book, and create more social interactions through social features of the app.